Hockey Referee Certification

 While there are no rules on how old someone has to be to become an official, the position needs to comply with country and state child labor laws.
-While not always the case, this typically means that ice hockey officials must be 16 years of age for places with that minimum working age requirement.
-To be an official, specific membership requirements need to be done on a yearly basis.
+While not always the case, this typically means that ice hockey officials must be at least 16 years of age for places with that minimum working age requirement.
+To be an official, specific membership requirements need to be met on a yearly basis.
 In order to receive certification, one must complete the officiating membership process, which has multiple steps.

-|Level 1 Official||May officiate 8 & Under, 10 & under, 12 & under leagues.
-Needs 1-2 levels of experience until moving onto level 2.
+|Level 1 Official||May officiate 8 & Under, 10 & under, and 12 & under leagues.
+Needs 1-2 levels of experience before moving onto level 2.
 Must get a minimum open book exam score of 35/50 and complete all other requirements.|

 |Level 2 Official||May officiate 12 & Under and 14 & Under levels.
 Must pass requirements and spend 1-2 years before moving onto Level 3.
 Must get a minimum open book exam score of 40/50 and complete all other requirements.|

 |Level 3 Official||May officiate 16 & under, 18 & under, high school leagues, and senior 20+ leagues.
 One year experience before moving to Level 4.
 Must get a minimum open book exam score of 45/50 or closed book exam score of 40/50, and complete all other requirements.|